• Skip to primary navigation

 Step 3 – Weigh your salt

-Now, simply weigh your salt with a kitchen scale to match the answer you got above.
+Now, weigh your salt with a kitchen scale to match the answer you got above.
 That’s how much salt you should use.
 There are no tablespoons to measure here.

 Next, find out why tablespoons are inaccurate when measuring salt for sauerkraut.